idaholab/moose/modules/subchannel/doc/content/getting_started/user_notes.md

-# SubChannel User Notes
+# Pronghorn-SC User Notes

 The following page is dedicated to various notes concerning SubChannel functionality that might be helpful to both new and seasoned users.
 This page will be updated periodically, so check back often!

-# SubChannel index notation
+## SubChannel index notation

-The subchannel code follows the following index notation, where black is the subchannel index, white is the fuel-pin index and red is the gap index.
+Pronghorn-SC follows the following index notation for the subchannels, where black is the subchannel index, white is the fuel-pin index and red is the gap index.

 ## Square lattice